eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 In the new instagram.com tab, open the browser console (normally `Ctrl`+`Shift`+`J` on Windows/Linux or `Command`+`Option`+`J` on Mac)

-Copy the code below into the console and press enter.
+Copy the code below into the console and press `Enter`.
 This will set up all the needed functions.

 <div class="pre-scrollable" id="main-code-to-copy">
 {% highlight javascript %}